bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

 If you want to reorder your entries in the table, then you can use the
 |image1| icons to do so.
 The order influences just the presentation and
-has no logic implication.
+has no logical implication.

 Use the |image2| icon to toggle the value change breakpoint for the currently selected attribute.
-The attribute icon |image3| shows that a breakpoint is installed on a attribute.
-More information about value change breakpoints can be found in chapter :ref:`Breakpoints <simulate-process-models-breakpoints>`.
+The attribute icon |image3| shows that a breakpoint is installed on an attribute.
+More information about value change breakpoints can be found in the chapter :ref:`Breakpoints <simulate-process-models-breakpoints>`.

 Name
    Enter the name of your attribute.
 The name should not contain any